Don't Have The Time To Make Bows Yourself? Check Out Our Boutique! For All Moms On A Budget!

 To learn how to hand stamp washers go to this tutorial here.

-Thanks to this great blog A Daily Post, we were able to make the washers look styling by weaving them through ribbon with this tutorial here
+We made the washers look styling by weaving them through ribbon with this tutorial here

 The girls love the necklaces, and hopefully this will get them excited and motivated to continue to work on their personal progress!